1player/website/content/articles/upload-quota-and-bandwidth-limiting-on-openwrt.md

 This new QoS script creates a new class, with mark 4, with a maximum bandwidth of a 100th of the total upload bandwidth, as defined in the `$BL_RATE` variable, which in my case resolves to 50kbps.

-We need to make sure SQM is using this new configuration: open the SQM luci module, and in the `Queue Disciplice` tab select the new script, then load in the new rules.
+We need to make sure SQM is using this new configuration: open the SQM luci module, and in the `Queue Discipline` tab select the new script, then load in the new rules.

     /etc/init.d/sqm restart